mutagen-io/mutagen/CONTRIBUTING.md

   [Effective Go](https://golang.org/doc/effective_go.html) and the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments)
 - All code be `go fmt`'d
-- Comments be wrapped at 80 columns (with exceptions for long literal strings like URLs)
+- Comments be wrapped at 80 columns (with exceptions for long strings like URLs)
 - Comments be used to break up code (see existing code for examples) and be composed of full and complete sentences
 - New code include full test coverage